-Name of associate Country of incorporation Proportion of voting rights held at 30 September 2008 and 2009 BrownTech Sales Co.
+Name of associate Country of incorporation Proportion of voting rights held at 30 September 2009 and 2010 Browntech Sales Co.
 Ltd South Korea 49%

-The remaining 51% shareholding of BrownTech Sales Co.
-Ltd is held by South Korean investors who, through the their voting shares, have operational control of the company.
+The remaining 51% shareholding of Browntech Sales Co.
+Ltd is held by South Korean investors who, through their voting shares, have operational control of the company.